-Aviair offers regular passenger services through their Inter Regional Flight Network, connecting Karratha with Broome, Newman and Port Hedland multiple times a week.
+Aviair offers regular passenger services through their Inter-Regional Flight Network, connecting Karratha with Broome, Newman and Port Hedland multiple times a week.
 Full flight schedules and booking details can be found on the Aviair website.

-Perth to Karijini – coastal
+Perth to Karijini – Coastal

 Getting from Perth to Karijini via Exmouth on the Ningaloo coast is a 1250km drive with plenty of stunning places to stop at on the way such as Dongara, Kalbarri, Shark Bay, Monkey Mia and Coral Bay.
 From Exmouth to Karijini you can take two possible journeys:

-Perth to Karijini – inland
+Perth to Karijini – Inland

 Other important info

-The road to the Karijini Visitors Centre and Dales gorge are sealed; the road to the Karijini Eco retreat is sealed except for the last 3kms.
+The road to the Karijini Visitors Centre and Dales Gorge are sealed; the road to the Karijini Eco retreat is sealed except for the last 3kms.
 All other roads are unsealed and while these roads are graded regularly, it is still recommended that you drive at a slow, safe speed.
-We also recommend if you take the dirt road between the Visitors Centre and the Karijini Eco Retreat you have a 4WD or take the long way round on the bitumen in a 2WD (refer to map).
+We also recommend if you take the dirt road between the Visitors Centre and the Karijini Eco Retreat you have a 4WD or take the long way around on the bitumen in a 2WD (refer to map).

 In wet weather be aware of possible flash flooding.
 Visit the Main Roads WA website Alerts page here to check road conditions.